-However, many people believe connecting with natural forces can be incredibly healing, both physically and mentally.
+Most of the benefits can be gleaned from general non-sun gazing meditation, being outdoors, and enjoying nature.
+Many people believe connecting with natural forces can be incredibly healing, both physically and mentally.

 Victoria Stokes is a writer from the United Kingdom.
 When she’s not writing about her favorite topics, personal development, and well-being, she usually has her nose stuck in a good book.
 Victoria lists coffee, cocktails, and the color pink among some of her favorite things.
 Find her on Instagram.